 Figure 1: ActiveXperts Network Monitor FTP Check

-ActiveXperts Network Monitor can check the availability of an FTP site.
 You must pass credentials (username and password) to access the actual FTP site.
 If the FTP server allows anonymous access, specify 'anonymous' in the 'Account' field, and specify a valid e-mail address in the 'Password' field.
-With the FTP check, you can check for a file in one of the subdirectories on the FTP server, and even check for a specific pattern in the file.

 An FTP check takes the following parameters: